 A Gender Discrimination Lawyer will walk you through the legal process

+Generally, a gender discrimination claim is difficult to prove without the help of an attorney.
 An experienced gender discrimination attorney in Philadelphia or Mount Laurel can help navigate through these procedures.
 State laws may offer more protection than federal law.
 Contact our Philadelphia gender discrimination attorneys at 215-694-8885 to learn more.

-What is Covered by Sex Discrimination Law?
+What is Covered in Sex Discrimination Law?

 What Laws Protect Against Sex and Gender Discrimination?

 In the US, there are two federal laws that prohibit sex discrimination.
 The first is Title VII of the Civil Rights Act.
 This law prohibits employers from treating an employee differently or less favorably because of a number of arbitrary characteristics, including an employee’s sex.
 Title VII also makes it illegal for employers to treat employees differently because of sexual orientation or gender identity.
 It also prohibits employers from taking negative employment actions because an employee is pregnant or because of certain traits and stereotypes about genders.
 If this has happened to you, contact the sex discrimination lawyers at Zeff Law Firm for a free consultation.

 Another important law that governs sex discrimination in the workplace is the Equal Pay Act, which requires employers to pay employees the same salary for performing the same work.
 In other words, the Equal Pay Act makes it illegal for employers to pay individuals different wages based on their sex.